Career-Ready Talent Starts Here

 160,000

-students enrolled at 16 area colleges and universities
+students at 16 regional colleges and universities

-- Southwest Texas Junior College: STJC’s affordable career pathways offer abundant options including associate’s degrees for transfer and technical certifications for immediate employment, while the College’s Workforce Training and Development Division provides an aligned solution for both initial and on-going skills acquisition that supports the needs of local industry and workers.
+• Southwest Texas Junior College: STJC’s affordable career pathways offer abundant options including associate’s degrees for transfer and technical certifications for immediate employment, while the College’s Workforce Training and Development Division provides an aligned solution for both initial and on-going skills acquisition that supports the needs of local industry and workers.

-- Workforce Solutions-Alamo: As the local office of the Texas Workforce Solutions Network, WSA serves as a one-stop job site, connecting employers with qualified candidates.
+• Workforce Solutions-Alamo: As the local office of the Texas Workforce Solutions Network, WSA serves as a one-stop job site, connecting employers with qualified candidates.
 Importantly, it also works at every level of Hondo’s educational pipeline, from arranging high school student internships to working with STJC and other partners to create custom training programs.
 WSA also helps employers identify skill gaps and reduces training costs for upskilling current employees through the Texas Skills Enhancement Fund.

 Other key players in the training and education ecosystem include: